tfassbender/GamePlan/README.md

 ## 🚧 Project Status

-GamePlan is currently in early development.
-This repository contains planning notes and a basic project structure.
+GamePlan is currently in development.
+The backend is functional.
+The frontend is in progress.

 ## ✨ Planned Features